avhou/dne/README.md

 > **RQ 1 : When comparing the different attention mechanisms, which mechanism best predicts future values using root mean square error (RMSE) as metric?**

-We used the Elia dataset for our experiments, the dataset is fully described in [the dataset description section](#sec:dataset).
-In addition to the time series data, it includes predictions for both the next day and the next week.
-Consequently we formulate a second research question:
+The Elia dataset we use (see [the dataset description section for more info](#sec:dataset)) contains both measurements and predictions for the next day and the next week.
+We formulate a second research question:

 > **RQ 2 : Is the RMSE of a transformer model better than the Elia prediction model?**